dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 4. (Optional) In the **Code** field, assign a code.

 5. Create the legend items you want to have in your legend:

     1. Select **Start value** and **End value**.

     2. Select **Number of legend items**.

     3. Select a color scheme.

     4. Click **Create legend items**.

     > **Tip**
     >
     > Click the options menu to edit or delete a legend item.

 6. (Optional) Add more legend items:

     1. Click the add button.

     2. Enter a name and select a start value, an end value and a color.

     3. Click **OK**.

 7. (Optional) Change the color scales.

     1. Click the colour scale to view a list of color scale options, and select a color scale.

     2. To customize a color scale, click the add button.
-In the **Edit legend item** dialog, click the color scale button and handpick colors, or enter your color values.
+In the **Edit legend item** dialog, click the color scale button and hand-pick colors, or enter your color values.

 8. Click **Save**.